 - Wear a protective mouthguard when playing contact sports to avoid fracturing your tooth

 Also, getting fluoride treatments can prevent tooth sensitivity since they cover the enamel surfaces.

 Dental Clinic Near You

 Are you struggling with toothaches, and the home remedies are not working?
 Consider seeking professional dental care.
-At Fox Creek Family Dental (Longmont), our dentist will examine your teeth and listen to your oral health concerns.
+At Fox Creek Dental by Espire (Longmont), our dentist will examine your teeth and listen to your oral health concerns.

 After the consultation, the dentist will offer custom dental treatments, depending on your condition.
 However, you can still use antiseptic, and toothache mouth rinses to prevent further complications.